code-not-found/code-not-found.github.io/_posts/jsf-primefaces/2018-03-03-jsf-primefaces-datatable-example.md

 }
 ```

 Next we create a [Spring Data Repository](https://docs.spring.io/spring-data/jpa/docs/1.11.7.RELEASE/reference/html/#repositories.core-concepts){:target="_blank"} which will auto-generate the implementation for our `Car` domain object.
-Simply extend the `JpaRepository` and pass the domain class to manage as well as the id type of the domain class as type arguments.
+To do so extend the `JpaRepository` and pass the domain class to manage in addition to the id type of the domain class as type arguments.

 We annotated the below interface with `@Repository` which is a marker for any class that fulfills the role or stereotype (also known as Data Access Object or DAO) of a repository.
 It is also a specialization of `@Component` annotation which means that Spring will automatically create a Bean for this class in case a component scan is performed.